TotallyRandomGus/personal_benchmark/README.md

 - Change the title and the description section to fit your new scenario

-- Update the different fields of the information section that are also used on webots.cloud:
+- Update the different fields of the information section.
+They are used for the info box on webots.cloud:
   - Difficulty: an idea of the benchmark's complexity (for example: Middle School, High School, Bachelor, Master, PhD...)
   - Robot: Name of the robot used in the benchmark
   - Language: the programming language of the example controller